WurstCommander/Win10AppRemove/README.md

    Just put # before the line with the command like:
    #get-appxpackage -allusers *alarms* | remove-appxpackage

-   All apps without the comment character are removed.
+   All apps without the comment character will be removed.

 3. Start Windows Power Shell **with admin rights** (right click and "run as administrator") and start the script.
 Without admin rights    the script will do nothing.